All-domain Anomaly Resolution Office

-The Unidentified Aerial Phenomena Task Force (UAPTF) was a program within the Office of Naval Intelligence used to "standardize collection and reporting" of sightings of UFOs.
+Established in 2022, AARO was preceded by the Unidentified Aerial Phenomena Task Force (UAPTF), a 2020 to 2021 program within the Office of Naval Intelligence used to "standardize collection and reporting" of sightings of UFOs.
 UAPTF was detailed in a June 2020 hearing of the United States Senate Select Committee on Intelligence.
 The UAPTF issued a preliminary report in June 2021.
-In July 2022 it was announced that the UAPTF would be succeeded as an organization by AARO.
+NASA's UAP independent study team held a public meeting in June 2023 showing further UAP footage released by AARO.
+In March 2024, AARO released a report titled "Report on the Historical Record of U.S. Government Involvement with Unidentified Anomalous Phenomena (UAP) Volume I", which found "no empirical evidence" of alien technology.